 - Type of resources required, i.e. scalable computing resource, interactive computing resources, VM services, archival and active data repositories

-- Resources requests based on limits defined above
+- Resources requests based on limits defined above (including information on scalability for scalable compute resources requests)

 - Description of the software and services needed to successfully complete the project